 As we are sold beauty by all the indicators around us.
 What sells magazines and products is ultra-thin women with perfect skin, no wrinkles (air-brushing works on photographs but not in real life), wearing unmanageable high heels and fashionable clothes.
 And for the most part, those women, are in a different league.
-They are not playing on a field that I have any interest of competing on.
+They are not playing on a field that I have any interest in competing on.

 I see them, these amazingly beautiful women, walking around the grocery store at 9:30 in the morning in their yoga pants and tennis skirts.
 And many of them are driving cars and flashing rings that would pay my mortgage for more than a few years.
 And… here’s the rub.
 They are not working for a living.

 Sorry if that sounds sexist.
-But if a woman is dependant on limitless wealth and all-day childcare so she can perfect her lunge or backswing, that’s awesome for her.
+But if a woman is dependent on limitless wealth and all-day childcare so she can perfect her lunge or backswing, that’s awesome for her.
 But she’s probably not someone I would ever find on a dating site.
 90% of the women I’ve met in three years of “dating” are working women, and that’s more realistic.
 I also prefer it if they are moms too.
-And these women, in my field of vision, are most-likely not queuing up the weekly groceries to synchronize with their morning Pilates class and afternoon mani-pedi.
+And these women, in my field of vision, are most likely not queuing up the weekly groceries to synchronize with their morning Pilates class and afternoon mani-pedi.

 If I sound bitter, I’m not.
 I tried that.
 I didn’t quite make the cut at being able to support a stay-at-home mom.
 I think these women jogging every morning with their strollers are beautiful.
 And I hope they are happy with whatever deal they have made to allow them to have work-free days.
 But I can’t afford it.
 I can’t afford it for myself either.
 I see them while I’m heading through the grocery store on my way to work.
 And I certainly can’t afford it for me *and* someone else. (frown) There’s a part of me that would like to have that much money.
 Part of me, but not the main part.

 Men have an easier time with beauty.
 Maybe not the fitness box, but we can have wrinkles in real life to match our wisdom and our years.
-Now, the women we find desirable might be looking for better abs (or abs at all) and younger studs, but those aren’t the women I’d be interested in any way.
+Now, the women we find desirable might be looking for better abs (or abs at all) and younger studs, but those aren’t the women I’d be interested in anyway.

 It’s a tricky mix, this taste thing.
-But I’ve found if I listen to my heart and then engage my brain it’s easier to filter out the lies of the media-sex-blitz and get back to what I find attractive and seeing if we have a sustainable interest that could become a relationship.
+But I’ve found if I listen to my heart and then engage my brain it’s easier to filter out the lies of the media-sex-blitz and get back to what I find attractive and see if we have a sustainable interest that could become a relationship.
 I haven’t quite found that yet, but I’m looking.
 And, of course, I’m working on finding my abs again, but that’s a longer task.